Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Beyond the food, the views here are unbeatable.
 Sitting outside, overlooking the cliffs and the sparkling sea, is an experience in itself.

 Take your time, soak it in, and enjoy one last meal in this quiet gem of a village.
+You could also do this in reverse and end your day here.
+It would be a nice place to see the sunset as well.

 Hike The Trail To Vernazza

 After a relaxing lunch, it’s time to hit the trails and begin the hike on the Azure Trail.
-This section of the trail connects Corniglia to Vernazza, and is a highlight of any 3 day Cinque Terre itinerary.
+This section of the trail connects Corniglia to Vernazza, and is a highlight of any 3-day Cinque Terre itinerary.

 Before you go, check the trail conditions, like any of the hikes in Cinque Terre.
 The Azure Trail is known for occasional closures due to weather or maintenance, so make sure it’s open before setting off.